bryanwweber/bryanwweber.github.io/content/pages/resume.md

 - Architected and led the development of a **multi-source data pipeline and API** written in Go by combining deps.dev, FIRST.ORG EPSS (Exploit Prediction Scoring System), Google Maps API, and GitHub contributor data, enabling identification of developers and self-reported geographic locations to detect and mitigate **adversarial foreign influence** in open-source dependencies.
 Zero to MVP in less than 3 months.
 - **Drove the integration of LLM/AI capabilities** into core product offerings, enabling  natural language interaction with complex SBOM (Software Bill of Materials) and vulnerability data, thereby empowering both technical and non-technical users.
 - **Led a team of 8 engineers** in the successful completion of a critical quarterly software release.
-Directed the full project lifecycle, from quality assurance to customer deployment, **delivering all pre-determined scope on schedule**.
+Directed the full project life cycle, from quality assurance to customer deployment, **delivering all pre-determined scope on schedule**.
 - **Engineered a robust data pipeline** for GitHub Events API data, significantly reducing dependence on third-party vendors and enhancing the accuracy of source code provenance determination for critical security insights.

 ---